Sora - AI video generator

 Bias and discrimination.
 Sora is prone to perpetuating biases present in its training data, including sexist, racist and ableist stereotypes, potentially reinforcing harmful societal prejudices.

 Creativity.
-Over-reliance on AI tools like Sora may lead to a homogenised aesthetic or style in creative outputs, reducing diversity in artistic expression.
+Over-reliance on tools like Sora may lead to a homogenised aesthetic or style in creative outputs, reducing diversity in artistic expression.

 Employment.
 Sora is seen as likely to negatively impact the creative industries, including potentially causing the loss of jobs such as actors, writers and production crews.